-When it comes to intent to purchase, Google Ads is incredibly effective.
+When it comes to intent to purchase, Google Ads for new chiropractic patients is incredibly effective.
 Google is the place we go to for answers.
 When a prospective patient moves to your area, they will first turn to Google to find the “best chiropractor near me”.
 Facebook ads are less effective for immediate conversion because of the nature of social media.
 People go to social media to browse.

 However, the key to effective Facebook marketing is capturing a prospective patient’s attention by building a community and a following – making your chiropractic practice memorable for when they do need your services.